-That summer, Matt finds himself working as the third employee at a food start-up after a chance start-up arter a chance encounter at a venture capital conference.
+That summer, Matt finds himself working as the third employee at a food start-up after a chance encounter at a venture capital conference.

+capital conference.
 "With just three of us, we learned how to figure things out on our own, which is critical in entrepreneurship."